 For lab.Bode, Mörsch supported the project team in developing an art education practice that took a critical stance towards power structures and discrimination.
 Questions and problems that arose were examined and discussed jointly by the team in regular consultations.
 The aim was also to support the development and realisation of training opportunities for freelance educators, teachers at partner schools and the lab.Bode team.
 In the spring of 2018, a two-part awareness training was offered to staff members and freelancers of lab.Bode (research assistants, workshop leaders and student assistants) to sensitise them to positions that critically examine discrimination and racism at the interface of art and education.

 Critical Friend: Tanja Ries, coordinator and project director of STREET COLLEGE, a platform for self-determined and individualised learning aims at Gangway e.V.
 She recently submitted her master’s thesis on the topic of “Haltung” (attitude) in cultural education.

-The question about how relevant museums are to children and youth is directly related to a given institution’s attitude towards these young museum-goers.
+The question of how museums are relevant to children and youth is directly related to a given institution’s attitude towards these young museumgoers.
 They have to be taken seriously and understood as a unique group of stakeholders within the museum.
-In a workshop the lab.Bode team of research assistants presents an “attitude paper” together with Tanja Ries.
-This includes attitudes and positions that underlie lab.Bode’s education practice.
-In addition, feedback methods are developed for school children and youth, whose perspectives thereby become an elementary part of the project’s thought processes and documentation.
+In a workshop, the lab.Bode team of research assistants presented an “attitude paper” together with Ries.
+This included attitudes and positions that underlie lab.Bode’s education practice.
+In addition, they developed feedback methods for students whose perspectives thereby became a key component of the project’s reflections and documentation.

 C. Inreach: Processes of Internal Change